 Adobe® and Acrobat® are trademarks of Adobe Systems Incorporated.

-AMD and the AMD Arrow symbol are trademarks of Advanced Micro Devices, Inc.

-GoogleTM and Google MapsTM are trademarks of Google Inc.

-Intel®, Itanium®, Pentium®, and Intel® Xeon® are trademarks of Intel Corporation in the U.S. and other countries.

-JavaTM is a US trademark of Sun Microsystems, Inc.
+AMD and the AMD Arrow symbol are trademarks of Advanced Micro Devices, Inc. GoogleTM and Google MapsTM are trademarks of Google Inc. Intel®, Itanium®, Pentium®, and Intel® Xeon® are trademarks of Intel Corporation in the U.S. and other countries.
+Java is a registered trademark of Oracle and/or its affiliates.
 Microsoft®, Windows®, Windows NT®, Windows® XP, and Windows Vista® are U.S. registered trademarks of Microsoft Corporation.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 UNIX® is a registered trademark of The Open Group.